Buttons #

 Button actions #

-To open a webpage, specify the action as open and provide the target URL.
+To open a web page, specify action as open and the target URL.

 exec=open,http://www.google.com/

-To start playing content, specify play and the target content.
-The target content can be a URL (web content) or the file path of the .mdf file (local content).
+To start playing content, specify play and the target.
+The target can be a URL (web content) or a file path to a .mdf file (local content).

 # web contents